oroinc/documentation/commerce/user_guide/customers/customer_users/create.rst

 #.
 Add billing and shipping address as described in `Address Book section <./../common_actions/manage-address-book>`_.

 #.
 In the *Roles* section, select the roles that should apply to the customer user.
-When several roles are selected, granted premissions are accumulated from all the assigned roles.
+When several roles are selected, granted permissions are accumulated from all the assigned roles.
 See `Managing Customer User Roles <./customer_user_roles>`_ for more information.

 #.
 Click **Save** on the top right of the page.